 US House panel 'strongly' urges Uber, Lyft to take part in hearing

-WASHINGTON: The chairman of the U.S. House of Representatives' Transportation and Infrastructure Committee "strongly urged" Uber Technologies Inc and Lyft Inc to participate in a hearing set for Wednesday on issues facing the ride hailing industry.

-In letters to the companies' chief executives, Representative Peter DeFazio said both companies had declined to participate at the hearing.
+Instead, Uber CEO Dara Khosrowshahi and Lyft CEO Logan Green suggested that the committee "invite third party industry associations to generally talk about technology innovation in transportation," DeFazio said.

+Lyft did not immediately provide a comment.
+An Uber spokeswoman confirmed receipt of the letter but did not comment further.

-DeFazio said he intended "to pursue legislative solutions to address numerous issues plaguing the ride hailing industry, many of which will be raised at this hearing. ...
-If you do not send a representative to testify at the hearing, you leave the committee little choice but to make these policy decisions without your input."
+DeFazio said he intended "to pursue legislative solutions to address numerous issues plaguing the ride hailing industry, many of which will be raised at this hearing."

+"If you do not send a representative to testify at the hearing, you leave the committee little choice but to make these policy decisions without your input," he told the CEOs.

 (Reporting by David Shepardson; Editing by Richard Chang)